-- 1 Click Displays Manager in Advanced View. - 2 Click and drag the display device icon from Additional Displays to the empty box to the right of the Main box.

-3 Click Stretch horizontally onto [display device].
+- 1 From the Tree View pane, click Displays Manager. - 2 Click and drag the display device icon from Additional Displays to the empty box to the right of the Main box. - 3 Click Stretch horizontally onto [display device].

 If the secondary display is enabled: